redox-os/book/src/porting-applications.md

 - It's not recommended to use tarballs, version branches or pin Git revisions/commits in Rust applications waiting for Redox patches in their dependencies, to allow the recipe to receive the dependency updates that will fix the Redox support
 - Some Rust programs use CMake or Meson to find C/C++ libraries instead of `-sys` crates
-- If some Rust application with multiple Cargo packages don't declare the tooling or example packages (some applications and libraries use Cargo packages instead of Rust files for examples) in the `workspace.members` data type, you need to specify the package path in the `cargopath` using the `cargo` template
+- If some Rust application with multiple Cargo packages don't declare the tooling or example packages (some applications and libraries use Cargo packages instead of Rust files for examples, or exclude them with the `exclude` data type) in the `workspace.members` data type, you need to specify the package path in the `cargopath` using the `cargo` template

 ## Packaging Policy